pantheon-systems/documentation/source/content/style-guide.md

 <dd>The last date when the content was updated or reviewed for accuracy.</dd>

 <dt><code>tags</code></dt>
-<dd>An array of tags used by our search engine to quickly identify the content found in the content.</dd>
+<dd>An array of tags used by our search engine to quickly identify the primary topics found in the content.</dd>

 <dt><code>category</code></dt>
-<dd>An array of values corresponding to a content's position in the site architecture and corresponding category landing page.</dd>
+<dd>A value corresponding to the content's position in the site architecture and (sometimes) corresponding category landing page.</dd>

 <dt><code>type</code></dt>
 <dd>

+The content type for this content.
 Defaults to `doc`, overwritten for other content types like `guide`, `video`, or `resource`.

 </dd>